Starship (band): 1992–present: Starship featuring Mickey Thomas

-Starship's first new studio album of original music in over two decades, Loveless Fascination produced by Jeff Pilson of the band Foreigner, was released on September 17, 2013.
-"It's Not the Same As Love" was released as a single from the album.
+Starship's first new studio album of original music in over two decades, Loveless Fascination, produced by Jeff Pilson of Foreigner and Dokken, was released on September 17, 2013.
+"It's Not the Same as Love" was released as a single from the album.
 The band performed at the Streamy Awards on September 8, 2014.
 The non-album single "My Woman" was released in 2016.
 On February 1, 2019, Rhino Entertainment acquired the rights to the Starship catalog for all the albums released between 1985 and 1991.

 In 1999, former Starship trumpet player Max Haskett, who performed with the band from their reformation in 1992 until the following year, died from pancreatic cancer.
-Lead guitarist Erik Torjesen, who performed with the band from 1996-2000, died of cancer at age 34 in 2001.
+Former lead guitarist Erik Torjesen, who performed with the band from 1996 until 2000, died of cancer at age 34 in 2001.
 Lead guitarist Mark Abrahamian died from a heart attack, at age 46, following a concert on September 2, 2012.

-Abrahamian was replaced as guitarist by John Roth.
+Abrahamian was replaced as guitarist by John Roth, after former member Jeff Tamelier had returned to fill in again (having also done so in 2011).
+Bassist Uriah Duffy (ex-Whitesnake) did brief fill in stints for Adams during 2011 and 2012.
+Tamelier filled in on guitar again for Roth in 2013, and Tony Rossi substituted on guitar in 2014.

 In August 2021, vocalist Cian Coey began filling in for Stephanie Calvert at concert dates.
 On October 31, 2021, Calvert revealed on her social media that she was dismissed from the band on September 7, 2021.
 Although no statement was issued by the group, the biography section of the official Starship website was updated, removing Calvert and listing Coey as a band member.
+In November 2024, Chelsee Foster replaced Coey on vocals, with the biography of the band website updated to list Foster and remove Coey.